The quantitative coarse Baum-Connes conjecture for free products: Introduction

 \section{Introduction}

 Higher index theory is a generalization of the Atiyah--Singer index theorem to noncompact settings via $K$-theory of $C^*$-algebras.
-One central problem is the coarse Baum--Connes conjecture, which provides a framework for computing higher indices.
+One central problem is the coarse Baum--Connes conjecture, which provides a framework for computing higher indices of elliptic operators on non-compact manifolds.
 The coarse Baum--Connes conjecture asserts that a certain coarse assembly map

 is an isomorphism for a metric space $X$ with bounded geometry.
-This conjecture has many significant applications in analysis, geometry, and topology, including the Novikov conjecture on the homotopy invariance of the higher signature and the Gromov--Lawson conjecture on positive scalar curvature.
+This conjecture has many significant applications in analysis, geometry, and topology, including the Novikov conjecture on the homotopy invariance of higher signatures and the Gromov--Lawson conjecture on positive scalar curvature.
 It has been verified for a large class of metric spaces for example, spaces with finite asymptotic dimension~\cite{Yu1998NovikoforFiniteAsymptoticDimension} and spaces admitting coarse embedding into Hilbert space~\cite{Yu2000CoarseBaumConnesforSpacesUniformlyEmbeddable}.

-In this paper, we study free products of a pair of groups.
+In this paper, we study the higher index theory for the free product of a pair of groups.
 Let $G$ and $H$ be a pair of finitely generated groups and $G*H$ their free product.
 Several coarse geometric properties are known to be stable under free products.
 Bell and Dranishnikov~\cite{BellDranishnikov01Asymptotic} showed that the asymptotic dimension of $G*H$ is controlled by that of $G$ and $H$.
 Chen, Dadarlat, Guentner, and Yu~\cite{ChenDadarlatGuentnerYu03Uniform} proved that $G*H$ has property~(A) (resp. admits a coarse embedding into Hilbert space) if and only if $G$ and $H$ do.
 Also, Fukaya and Matsuka \cite{Fukaya-Matsuka:FreeProductOfcoarselyConvex} proved that coarse convexity is preserved by free products.
 All these properties are important sufficient conditions for the coarse Baum--Connes conjecture.
 Regarding Baum--Connes conjecture with coefficients, Oyono-Oyono~\cite{OO:BC-group-acting-on-trees} showed that for a group $G$ acting on a tree, it satisfies Baum--Connes conjecture with coefficients if and only if all stabilizers of the vertices do.
 These results naturally lead to the following question regarding the coarse Baum--Connes conjecture: \begin{question} Let $G$ and $H$ be finitely generated groups.
 If $G$ and $H$ satisfy the coarse Baum--Connes conjecture, does $G*H$ also satisfy it? \end{question}

 In this paper, we study the quantitative coarse Baum--Connes conjecture for free product.
 The following result is our main result.

 \begin{theorem} If $G$ and $H$ are finitely generated groups which satisfy the quantitative coarse Baum--Connes conjecture, then their free product $G*H$ also satisfies the quantitative coarse Baum--Connes conjecture. \end{theorem}